egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 dataset for callibration.
 The differences were possible due to water level elevations recorded at each site that could compare flow levels with sub-transect levels directly.
-A second issue is that the river chanels typically decline in elevation through space, resulting in a decline in elevation across the transect locations within a site.
+A second issue is that the river chanels typically decline in elevation from upstream to downstream within a site, resulting in a decline in elevation across the transect locations within a site.
 This is particularly true for sites further upstream, whereas lowland reaches can be very flat.
 This means that a single flow level for each site will be inaccurately indicating flow heights at some transect locations.
 Again, this can be addressed through data calibration for each site so that the flow level speaks to each transect location within a site.
 This transect-specific calibration is required for all transects within the study with flow data available.
 This is then a three step process: 1) determine any discrepancy between sub-transect elevations and flow elevations for each site, 2) determine the within-site variation in elevation across transects, 3) provide a calibration value for all transects at all sites with flow data to enable rapid calibration.

 **Determination of flow events/timelines for evaluation** Once accurate and fully aligned data are produced via the processes indicated above,